Earthquakes on May 11, 2026

 7.8 km1--✓ ReviewedUSGS →

-At 23:20 UTC on May 11, 2026, a magnitude 2.9 tremor occurred 18 km WSW of Johannesburg, CA. A small number of nearby observers (1) submitted felt reports to the USGS.
-The event originated approximately 7.8 km below the surface, classifying it as shallow crustal.
-Geolocation places the event at 35.305°N, -117.810°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.9 seismic event took place 18 km WSW of Johannesburg, CA on May 11, 2026 at 23:20 UTC.
+A small number of nearby observers (1) submitted felt reports to the USGS.
+The hypocenter lay at 7.8 km, placing this in the shallow crustal category.
+The epicenter is at 35.305°, -117.810°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11